 - Fix any mechanicals and tune up bike for the next day

-- Review next stage profile and make strategy with team mate
+- Review next stage profile and make race strategy

 - Podium ceremony, day review, photos and movies